 - Keys.
 When hubby isn’t at home, and I want to go out for a run, I always need to bring my keys with me, as I’m obviously not looking to get locked out of the house.
 So keys are the #2 most important thing that I’m looking to fit into my running belt.

 - Energy Gels.
-If you’re a serious runner and are training for running in a marathon, then these best running water bottle belts and best running hydradtion belts are your companion.
+If you’re a serious runner and are training for running in a marathon, then these best running water bottle belts and best-running hydration belts are your companions.

 - Cash, Credit Cards, ID Card.
 If I’m going for a longer type of run, I typically like to have some cash or credit card with me, just in case I want to stop for a bottle of water, or a snack on the way home.

 WHAT TO LOOK FOR IN A GOOD RUNNING BELT